Gaurav29-08/netflix-gptt/README.md

 - Add hardcoded values to the constants file
 - Register TMBD API & create a new App and get access token
 - Get data from TMDB now playing movies list API
+- custom hook for now playing Movies
+- Create movieSlice
+ - update store with movies data
+ - planning for main Container and secondary container
+ - fetch data for Trailer video
+ - update store with trailer video data
+ - embeded the you tube video and make it auto play and mute
+ - tailwind classes to make mainContainer look awesome

 # Features